SDAT: Sub-Dataset Alternation Training for Improved Image Demosaicing: Method

 \item \textit{Edge distance} - This metric $d_{edge}$ is used to find distortions around edges

 \end{enumerate}

+We note that by using different thresholds in \cref{eq:MNE,eq:HG} we create a diverse pool of sub-datasets within the data.
+Examples of some of the identified patch categories are shown in \Cref{fig:mined_metrics}.

-Examples of the patches identified by the custom metrics presented above can be seen in \Cref{fig:mined_metrics}.
-Note, some sub-categories are generated by changing the threshold of the metric such as in \Cref{eq:HG}. \\ {\bf Selecting Sub-Categories} Following the collection of sub-categories, we perform an additional step where we select sub-categories, that training on them, hinder the generalization of the model on the entire dataset.
-This procedure is illustrated in \Cref{fig:UnCorr} and is composed from the following two steps: \begin{enumerate} \item \textit{Searching for inverse-correlation}: We conduct a brief training procedure over each sub-category, starting from the pre-trained model that was trained over the entire dataset.
-During each training session, we evaluate the validation loss for each of the different sub-categories, including the original dataset, throughout the training process.
-By observing a sub-category validation loss that is negatively correlated with the original dataset validation loss, in the sense of Spearman's rank correlation coefficient, we identify a sub-category that the model struggles to generalize using the bias induced by the original dataset.
-The model must discard its inductive bias to achieve convergence for that specific sub-category.
+\item {\bf Selection and elimination of sub-datasets}: From the collected pool of sub-datasets we keep the sub-datasets, that training on them induces a bias that hinders the generalization of the model on the entire dataset.
+These sub-datasets induce a different bias than the entire dataset and eventually help converge to a better solution.
+This procedure is illustrated in \Cref{fig:UnCorr} and is composed of the following two steps: \begin{enumerate} \item {\bf Searching for inverse-correlation:} We conduct brief training sessions overall sub-datasets generated in the previous stage.
+Each session trains over a single sub-dataset and starts from the model that was trained over the entire dataset, as described in the previous stage.
+Throughout each session, we evaluate the validation loss over each of the different sub-datasets, including the entire dataset.
+We search for a negative correlation, in the sense of Spearman's rank correlation coefficient, between the validation loss on the trained sub-dataset and the validation loss on the entire dataset.
+If indeed there is a negative correlation, we identify a sub-dataset that the model struggles to generalize using the bias induced by the entire dataset.
+This means the model must discard its data-induced bias to achieve convergence for that specific sub-dataset.

-\item \textit{Merging sub-catagories}: Sub-categories with a positive correlation response between their validation losses (in the same sense as in step 1) are combined into a single sub-category.
-That is, training over one of the sub-categories does not harm the model's generalization over the other sub-category.
+\item {\bf Merging sub-datasets}: When we detect sub-datasets with a positive correlation response between their validation losses (in the same sense as in step (a)), it means that training over one of the sub-datasets does not harm the model’s generalization over the other sub-dataset.
+Therefore, these sub-datasets are merged into a single sub-dataset.